-Information and communications technology operations technicians support the day-to-day processing, operation and monitoring of information and communications technology systems,
+Information and communications technology operations technicians support the day-to-day processing, operation and monitoring of information and communications technology systems, peripherals, hardware, software and related computer equipment to ensure optimal performance and identify any problems.

 - (a) Operating and controlling peripheral and related computer equipment; - (b) Entering commands, using computer terminals, and activating controls on computer and peripheral equipment to integrate and operate equipment; - (c) Monitoring systems for equipment failure or errors in performance; - (d) Notifying supervisors or maintenance technicians of equipment malfunctions; - (e) Responding to program error messages by finding and correcting problems, escalating the problem to other staff or terminating the program; - (f) Reading job set-up instructions to determine equipment to be used, order of use, material such as disks and paper to be loaded, and to control settings; - (g) Retrieving, separating and sorting program output as needed, and sending data to specified users; - (h) Loading peripheral equipment, such as printers, with selected materials for operating runs, or overseeing loading of peripheral equipment by peripheral equipment operators.